Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/public-classes-enums.md

 ###### Parameters

 * *name* - the name of the message that should be handled by `handler`
-* *handler* - the method or closure to be called with the body of the message created in Message's Javascript
+* *handler* - the method or closure to be called with the body of the message created in Message's JavaScript

 {% endtab %}

-{% tab title="Java" %}
+{% tab title="Android" %}

 {% endtab %}
 {% endtabs %}